Explore Military Tools for ArcGIS

 Your forward observer has a semiobstructed view of OBJ HILL 223.

-- In the Contents pane, locate the LLOS_Targets layer.
+- In the Contents pane, expand the LLOS group layer and locate the LLOS_Targets layer.
 Turn the layer off and on to identify the point feature added to the map by the tool.

 - In the Contents pane, remove the LLOS group layer.

-- Under Height Above Surface, for Observer, change 2 to 10.
+- In the Visibility pane, under Height Above Surface, for Observer, change 2 to 10.

 - Click OK.